Project: Improve This Website

 Thu Aug 24 15:37:02 PDT 2023

 I wanted to add links between pages, but I found I was renaming pages frequently in this early stage of development.
-To lower the friction to name changes, I GitHub which would throw an error if I used an incorrect name for another post.
+To lower the friction to name changes, I made a component which would throw an error if I used an incorrect name for another post.

 Future: I experimented with ref to collect all of the links in each post to create backlinks.